APEC China 2014: Events

-Chinese President Xi Jinping and Japanese Prime Minister Shinzo Abe had a highly anticipated face-to-face meeting on November 10.
+Chinese leader Xi Jinping and Japanese Prime Minister Shinzo Abe had a highly anticipated face-to-face meeting on November 10.
 Both leaders were described as looking noticeably dour in the photos of them taken prior to the meeting.

 On November 12, Xi and Obama announced that their two nations would work to reduce greenhouse gases.
 The United States would cut their 2005 carbon emissions by 26% to 28% by 2025, while China would peak their carbon emissions by 2030 and strive to achieve 20% of its energy from sources that do not produce carbon emissions.
 This agreement marks the first time that China agreed to peak its carbon emissions.

-Occupy Central leaders speculated on trying to "crash" the summit to protest Beijing's actions in Hong Kong, but were not allowed to enter Mainland China.
+Occupy Central leaders speculated on trying to "crash" the summit to protest Beijing's actions in Hong Kong, but were not allowed to enter mainland China.